snehaheda/payments-library/REST-API-Docs/index.md

 													WHERE bt_stripe__Default__c = true];

-		// It is good practice to put your p360 action in a try block.
-If something goes wrong
+		// It is a good practice to put your p360 action in a try block.
+If something goes wrong,
 		// the API throws a bt_stripe.P360_API_v1.P360_Exception exception

 		try {